Monday, April 1, 2024

 After a quick breakfast, we readied ourselves for church and took a cousin picture.
 Brooke and Colby are used to always getting cousin pictures with the Peacocks, so it was fun to continue the tradition with the Griffiths girls.

-Once the food preparations were under way, we moved outside for the egg hunt.
-Kimberly and I hid quite a few eggs, but they found them all pretty quickly.
-It was cute to listen to my nieces look out for each other and pass eggs to "make sure everyone else had enough", even though they were the youngest ones.
+It was cute to listen to my nieces look out for each other and walk past eggs to "make sure everyone else had enough", even though they were the youngest ones.

 Brooke found the Golden Egg, which had a few dollars inside.